Dmitri Z. Garbuzov: Princeton University and Sarnoff Corporation

-In 1994, following a year's visit with the group of Manijeh Razeghi at Northwestern University in Evanston, IL, he decided to join both Princeton University and Sarnoff Corporation (formerly RCA Laboratories, and today integrated as part of parent company SRI International), in Princeton, New Jersey.
+In 1994, following a year's visit with the group of Manijeh Razeghi at Northwestern University in Evanston, Illinois, he decided to join both Princeton University and Sarnoff Corporation (formerly RCA Laboratories, and today integrated as part of parent company SRI International), in Princeton, New Jersey.
 In 1997 he was joined by long-time collaborator Viktor B. Khalfin, a semiconductor physics theorist.

-Garbuzov continued to advance the performance of semiconductor devices at both institutions and later became a Senior Member of Technical Staff at Sarnoff Corporation, where he remained until May 2000.
+Garbuzov continued to advance the performance of semiconductor devices at both institutions and later became a senior member of technical staff at Sarnoff Corporation, where he remained until May 2000.
 At Sarnoff, Garbuzov worked on antimonide-based lasers demonstrating record wavelengths of 2.7 μm.
-At the same time, he made a significant impact in high power diode lasers and their heterostructures by introducing the "broadened waveguide," a concept which now serves as a basis for the entire industry producing high power lasers for industrial applications (U.S. Patent 5,818,860).
+At the same time, he made a significant impact in high-power diode lasers and their heterostructures by introducing the "broadened waveguide," a concept which now serves as a basis for the entire industry producing high-power lasers for industrial applications (U.S. Patent 5,818,860).

 Princeton Lightwave

-In 2000, Garbuzov became one of the founders of Princeton Lightwave Inc., where he was Vice President of Research, where he continued his work on high-power stripe lasers.
+In 2000, Garbuzov became one of the founders of Princeton Lightwave Inc., where he was vice president of research, where he continued his work on high-power stripe lasers.
 Garbuzov's work led to the acquisition of a portion of PLI by the TRUMPF Group, a manufacturer of industrial laser metal-forming and manufacturing equipment.